OxfordSemantic/AdvancedWorkshop/2_5-ReasoningProfiler/2_5-ReasoningProfiler.md

 Rule Body Match Attempts shows the number of unique times RDFox attempted to match the body atoms with data.

-- Here there was 1 match attempt as we only have one fact to match - `:something a :Class .` in the data we imported.
+- Here there was 1 match attempt as we only have one rule atom to match and only one fact that fits- `:something a :Class .` in the data we imported.

 <br>

 **Iterator Operations**

-Iterator Operations is the number of individual steps the reasoning algorithm when through when importing the rules and adding the inferences.
+Iterator Operations is the number of individual steps the reasoning algorithm took when importing the rules and adding the inferences.
 This is a very important stat as it is a key indicator of the efficiency of the rule.
-It serves a similar purpose to **Sample Count** but provides even greater detail.
+It serves a similar purpose to **Sample Count** but provides a different kind of information.

-- Here, the Iterator progressed 2 times during this completion, once to find a fact that matches the body atom and once look for a next fact that matches (in this case there is no next).
+- Here, the Iterator progressed 2 times during this completion, once to find a fact that matches the body atom and once look for a next fact that matches (in this case there is none).
 2 iterations from a total of 2 were spent on this body atom, meaning 100% of the compute for importing this rule was spent on the atom shown - no surprise as the rule only has 1 atom.

 <br>

 **Rule Body Matches**

-Rule Body Matches is the actual number of times a body atoms matched, leading to the addition of a fact, throughout the operations.
+Rule Body Matches is the actual number of times all the body atoms matched (leading to the addition of a fact), throughout the operations.

 - Here, of the match attempts, 1 was successful because the single fact we have does match our body atom.

-- When compared to the **Iterator Operations**, if they are vastly different (orders of magnitude) it can be a sign that something is wrong as lots of data is being considered for relatively few complete patterns - although not necessarily, it is for you to determine.
+- When compared to the **Iterator Operations**, if they are vastly different (orders of magnitude), it can be a sign that something is wrong as lots of data is being considered for relatively few complete patterns - although not necessarily, that is for you to determine.
 It may indicate you need to be more specific with your body atoms.

 <br>